Mookie Betts Preview, Player Props: Dodgers vs. Diamondbacks

 Mookie Betts At The Plate

-- Betts leads Los Angeles with 152 hits, batting .315 this season with 72 extra-base hits.
+- Betts leads Los Angeles in total hits (152) this season while batting .312 with 72 extra-base hits.

-- Among the qualifying hitters in baseball, his batting average ranks sixth, his on-base percentage ranks fourth, and he is second in the league in slugging.

-- Betts enters this game on a 15-game hitting streak.
-During his last games, he's hitting .609 with one homer.
+- He ranks sixth in batting average, fourth in on base percentage, and second in slugging among qualifying batters in MLB play.

-- In 55 games this season (44.7%), Betts has picked up an RBI, and in 24 of those games (19.5%) he had two or more.
+- In 55 games this year (44.4%), Betts has picked up an RBI, and in 24 of those games (19.4%) he had more than one.
 He has also driven in three or more of his team's runs in 10 contests.

-- He has scored in 76 of 123 games this year, and more than once 28 times.
+- He has scored in 76 of 124 games this season, and more than once 28 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.